 The result of the configuration shown above, along with some axes tuning can be seen on a sample below:

 AnyChart Stock supports the "Comparison Mode" scale - a very important feature for showing stocks-related information that allows comparing changes in series values.
 You can compare with the first visible value, series first value and a custom date, see Comparison base section below to learn more.

 |No changes, values displayed||"none"|

 |Percent Changes Displayed||"percent"|

 In "value" mode the changes are displayed in original scale units.

 chart = anychart.stock(); chart.plot(0).yScale().comparisonMode("value");

-In "percent" mode the changes are displayed in percents.
+In the "percent" mode the changes are displayed in percent.

 chart = anychart.stock(); chart.plot(0).yScale().comparisonMode("percent");

 Sample below shows three plots, all three display the same series, but scale comparison mode is set to "None", "Value" and "Percent" to the first, the second and the third plot respectively: